mugifly/mojo_template/README.md

 Then, let's access with browser: http://localhost:3000/

+So, you will be able to access the web application ("login_site" template).

 The "morbo" command is launching the "Mojo::Server::Morbo" daemon, with Application (script/example).
  (["Mojo::Server::Morbo"](http://mojolicio.us/perldoc/Mojo/Server/Morbo) is a daemon for development.
 It is bundled with the Mojolicious framework.)